sunfounder/ai-lab-kit/docs/source/llm/python_local_chatbot.rst

 In this lesson, you will combine everything you've learned — **speech recognition (STT)**,
 **text-to-speech (TTS)**, and a **local LLM (Ollama)** — to build a fully offline **voice chatbot**
-that runs on your Fusion HAT.
+that runs on your Fusion HAT+.

 The workflow is simple: